Cheevr/Lang/README.md

 ### Lang.process({string} source, {string} locale, {string} [id], {bool} [force])

+Allows to process any string with the given locale and return the processed string with any translations found.
+This method also supports caching results via the id parameter.
+If an id was passed in you can still force circumventing the in memory cache by setting the last parameter to true.

 ### Lang.errorHandler({ClientRequest} req, {ServerResponse} res, {Error} e, {function} next)

+If the middleware causes any issues this error handler is called, which by default responds with an error to the client request.
+If you want to handle errors yourself you can overwrite this method with a custom implementation.

 ### Lang.locale {string}

+Allows to force a locale before accessing properties on the lang object.
+Note that when using the middleware, this value will be set to whatever the incoming request specified.
+If you want to force a locale for a request set this value after the middleware has processed the request, or omit the middleware completely.

 ### Lang.dictionary {Map<string,*>}

+Readonly property that returns the dictionary with for the current locale.
+The locale can be set via middleware or the ```Lang.locale``` property.

 ### Lang.reload()

+Will trigger a reload of tha language files and read them from disk again.

 ### Lang.extend({string} dir, {string} ...paths)

+Allows to add a directory from which to load language files from.
+This is particularly useful if you're writing a module to be used in other projects, where there will be different **lang** directories configured than what your library expects.
+With this method you can access your modules directories without interfering with the root project.
+To make life easier the method support passing in multiple path components that will be joined automatically.

+Relative paths will be resolved to either the current working directory of the process or to whatever the NODE_CWD environment variable is set to.

 ## Configuration